 - I THINK (this is very common!)

-As a Sales Leader, you have your own unique style.
+As a Sales Leader, you have your own unique style and unique leadership words.
 Ultimately it is your decision how to communicate within your organization.
 Banning the use of the four deadly phrases will create an immediate and lasting difference in the quality of communication around opportunities, the level of transparency, and the amount of learning that will take place amongst your salespeople.

 Have fun with it and ask everyone to participate in banning the four deadly phrases!